 The surviving sixteenth-century manuscript of the Annals of Connacht is unique; no other contemporary copy of the text survives.
 The manuscript contains an important chronicle of Irish history extending from AD 1224 to AD 1544.

 The vellum manuscript we now call the Annals of Connacht was written in the mid-sixteenth century.
 The contents were derived from older annals compiled for the O’Conors of Connacht.
 The annals contain obituaries of prominent individuals together with an annual record of significant events for some 320 years, from 1224 to 1544, with one later entry for the year 1562.
 The opening entry is a substantial obituary for Cathal Crobderg O’Conor, who died in 1224.

 Gearóid Mac Niocaill, writing in the 1970s, observed that much of the content of the Annals of Connacht seems to derive from a fifteenth-century compilation by a member of the Ó Maoil Chonaire family of professional historians (Mac Niocaill, 1975:32).
 The principal evidence for this is that the main focus of the Annals of Connacht is on the Gaelic lordships of north Connacht, and particularly on the O’Conors, descendants of the last high king of Ireland.
 The learned family of Ó Maoil Chonaire were hereditary historians to the O’Conors.
-The scribes identify themselves only as Paitin, Dolp and Sean Riabhach.
+Three scribes are responsible for the manusctript but only two identify themselves: Paitin and Sean Riabhach.
 No surname is given, but they were probably members of the learned family of Ó Duibhgeannáin.

 Who owned the Annals of Connacht?